mprencipe/orbb/README.md

 - npm via [all-the-package-names](https://www.npmjs.com/package/all-the-package-names)

 ### Permutation strategies
-- Bitflip: Checks (single) bitflipped variants of valid package names in a registry, e.g. *foobar* -> *fgobar, noobar, foobav..*
+- Bitflip: Checks (single) bitflipped permutations of valid package names in a registry, e.g. *foobar* -> *fgobar, noobar, foobav..*
 - Omission: Removes up to n characters, use `-s o<n>` where n is the maximum number of characters omitted. **Warning!** This can produce a huge number of permutations, experiment with a small amount first.
+- Duplication: Generates permutations where a single character is duplicated